-Whether you have saline or silicone breast implants, it is best to schedule breast implant removal and replacement as soon as possible after rupture.
+Whether you have saline or silicone breast implants, it is wise to schedule breast implant removal and replacement as soon as possible after rupture.
 However, unless it is really bothering you, you can technically wait months or even years to address it.
 Just bear in mind it can increase the risk of hardening of the breast tissue, in the case of silicone implants, the longer you have them in after implant rupture occurs.

 Implant shifted out of place

 An implant can bottom out, whether due to age or laxity in the cavity it was placed into, among other reasons.
 Older implants may also shift out of place or move to the side over the course of time.
 While this may occur as early as the first year of surgery or much later in life, it can be easily corrected with breast revision surgery or implant replacement surgery.

 If breast implants bottoming out happens early on, which is unlikely, Doctor Bernard may be able to perform a simple procedure that involves moving the breast implant upward, then stitching the incision so the breast sits in the desired position.